JamesBrill/react-speech-recognition/docs/API.md

 #### clearTranscriptOnListen [bool]

 Does this component clear its transcript when the microphone is turned on?
-Has no effect when continuous listening is turned on. `true` by default.
+Has no effect when continuous listening is enabled. `true` by default.

-### commands [list]
+#### commands [list]

 See [Commands](../README.md#Commands).